 DOH is leveraging existing communication channels to inform the public about the risks of using e-cigarettes and vapor products.

 DOH has updated existing marijuana prevention and education websites for each of our audiences (You Can, Know This About Cannabis, Start Talking Now, and Not A Moment Wasted) with information about the outbreak, the harms associated with vaping, and the quit resources available.
-To reach youth and young adult audiences specifically, DOH developed social media content, language for school newsletters, and a blog addressing frequently asked questions about vaping.
+To reach youth and young adult audiences specifically, DOH developed social media content, language for school newsletters, and a FAQ addressing frequently asked questions about vaping.

 DOH will launch video ads for Facebook and Instagram and radio ads for Pandora and Spotify with an important message about avoiding vaping from State Health Officer, Dr. Kathy Lofy.
 The radio ad for adults over 21 was recorded in English and Spanish.